Guides to shaping great products

 Time for reading: 10 min

+A good product is just a part of success.
+You should have an edtech startup business model that’s actually sustainable.
 And this isn’t only about earning more than you spend.

-As an edtech development firm, MindK has seen many startups with a vague Edtech business plan and a vague idea of how they will earn money.
-Some of them ran out of cash before their product was ready.
+As an e-Learning software development company, MindK has seen many startups over the past fifteen years that had an amazingly vague business plan without a good idea of how to earn money.
+Some of them ran out of cash before the product was ready.
 Others managed a valuable exit.
-But if you want to achieve success in the long term, you need to think about something that people really want.
-And then ask yourself: how can I create a sustainable business around this value?
+But if you want to achieve success in the long term, think about something that people really want.

 edtech startup business model canvas